HOME

 minefumi

 Thank you for your super fast edition.
-I happy to learn it’s better to say “ if I got the gas station’s credit card.”
+I am happy to learn it’s better to say” delinquent boys threatened to hurt me” in the first sentence.

 ★★★★★